Rare severe geomagnetic storm watch issued for first time in nearly 20 years amid "unusual" solar event

 A severe G4 geomagnetic storm could emerge on Friday, triggering a watch for a storm of this magnitude from NOAA officials for the first time in nearly 20 years.
 The watch comes after days of solar activity that seemingly sent several explosions of plasma and magnetic fields toward Earth.

 G4s are the second-strongest form of geomagnetic storms and are known to potentially cause widespread voltage control problems.
 According to NOAA, they can also cause some protective systems to "trip out key assets from the grid," as well as orientation issues for spacecraft.
-Aurora borealis, otherwise known as the Northern Lights, can be seen as far south as Alabama and in northern California as well.
+Aurora borealis, otherwise known as the northern lights, could be seen as far south as Alabama and in northern California as well.

 "If geomagnetic storms were hurricanes, 'severe' would be category 4," SpaceWeather.com says.